beshu-tech/readonlyrest-docs/elasticsearch.md

 See the dedicated [LDAP section](elasticsearch.md#ldap-connector)

 [Impersonation](details/impersonation.md) is not supported by default by LDAP rules.

+For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)

 #### `jwt_auth`